ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

 ### Payment Processing
 #### PayPal
 * **Uses**
-  * Serves as one of UltraSeedbox’s payment gateways
+  * Serves as one of Ultraseedbox’s payment gateways
 * **Collection**
   * Payment processing is done entirely by PayPal.
 The only data that is saved in WHMCS under the user’s account is the **PayPal Transaction ID**.
 * **Storage**
   * WHMCS = Cleartext (PayPal Transaction ID)
 * **Access and Reasons for Access**
-* UltraSeedbox Sales Team
+* Ultraseedbox Sales Team
-  * The UltraSeedbox Sales Team may verify the user’s information with PayPal as part of our sales process.
+  * The Ultraseedbox Sales Team may verify the user’s information with PayPal as part of our sales process.
 * **Retention**
   * Indefinite

 #### Coinbase
 * **Uses**
-  * Serves as one of UltraSeedbox’s payment gateways
+  * Serves as one of Ultraseedbox’s payment gateways
 * **Collection**
   * Payment processing is done entirely by PayPal.
 The only data that is saved in WHMCS under the user’s account is the **Coinbase Payment ID and Hash**.
 * **Storage**
   * WHMCS = Cleartext (Coinbase Payment ID and Hash)
 * **Access and Reasons for Access**
-* UltraSeedbox Sales Team
+* Ultraseedbox Sales Team
-  * The UltraSeedbox Sales Team may verify the user’s information with Coinbase as part of our sales process.
+  * The Ultraseedbox Sales Team may verify the user’s information with Coinbase as part of our sales process.
 * **Retention**
   * Indefinite